Aranya-Marjara/ScoutAgent/README.md

 ---

 🚀 *ScoutAgent automatically searches, summarizes, and generates insights from the latest news —
-analyzing the world in real-time so you don’t have to.*
+analyzing the world’s recent developments so you don’t have to.*

 </div>